folio-org/docs/content/en/docs/Acquisitions/Finance/_index.md

 ### Viewing fiscal year details

-The fiscal year details pane contains fiscal year information and all ledgers, groups, and funds associated with a fiscal year.
-The pane displays total allocated, unavailable, and available by ledger, group, and fund.
+The fiscal year details pane contains fiscal year financial summary information and all ledgers, groups, and funds associated with a fiscal year.

 * To view fiscal year details, [find the fiscal year](#searching-for-a-fiscal-year-ledger-group-or-fund) you want to view and select it.
 The fiscal year details pane appears.